CogGen: Cognitive-Load-Inspired Fully Unsupervised Deep Generative Modeling for Compressively Sampled MRI Reconstruction: Abstract

 \section{Abstract}

-Currently, fully unsupervised deep generative modeling (FU-DGM) offers significant potential for compressively sampled magnetic resonance imaging (CS-MRI) reconstruction in data-scarce and computationally constrained settings.
-Some classical FU-DGM, exemplified by deep image prior (DIP) and implicit neural representation (INR), employ architecture-based regularization to induce a low-dimensional manifold in image space that aligns with the forward observation.
-Nevertheless, as the underlying inverse system is highly ill-conditioned, FU-DGM usually requires prolonged iterations, leading to poor efficiency; moreover, such iterative fitting in the presence of noise is prone to overfitting, degrading reconstruction accuracy.
-In this paper, we propose a cognitive-load-informed FU-DGM framework, termed CogGen, which reformulates MRI reconstruction as a staged inversion problem, which explicitly regulates task-side cognitive load via progressive scheduling of intrinsic task difficulty and extraneous interference, thereby enhancing learning efficiency and robustness.
-The key lies in a sample-weighting strategy that selects k-space measurements in an easy-to-hard manner, instead of uniformly fitting all measurements throughout optimization, so that early iterations focus on structurally informative, low-complexity samples whereas more challenging high-frequency or noise-dominated measurements are gradually introduced at later stages.
-Operationally, we instantiate cognition-load-driven scheduling via a self-paced curriculum learning (SPCL) scheme that integrates two complementary weighting criteria, including a student-mode self-paced term and a teacher-mode curriculum term, to define the sample importance or ordering under soft-weighting or hard selection regimes, with the student mode describing what the model itself can master and the teacher mode specifying what it should follow.
-Numerical experiments and theoretical analyses demonstrate that both instantiations, CogGen-DIP and CogGen-INR, achieve superior performance, particularly in terms of image fidelity and convergence behavior, compared with prevailing CS-MRI reconstruction techniques, including unsupervised and supervised pipelines.
+Fully unsupervised deep generative modeling (FU-DGM) offers significant potential for compressively sampled magnetic resonance imaging (CS-MRI) reconstruction.
+Representative FU-DGM formulations, such as deep image prior (DIP) and implicit neural representation (INR), employ architectural bias to induce a low-dimensional manifold in the image space that aligns with the forward observation.
+However, as the underlying inverse system is highly ill-posed, prolonged iterative fitting in FU-DGM typically leads to poor efficiency and noise amplification.
+In this paper, guided by the cognitive principle of easy-to-hard learning, we propose CogGen, an FU-DGM framework that reformulates CS-MRI reconstruction as a staged inversion problem.
+Specifically, CogGen implements an self-paced curriculum learning (SPCL)-driven progressive scheduling strategy through an MRI-aware dual-threshold weighting criterion, which adaptively regulates k-space measurement participation.
+The data-consistency residual thresholding evaluates the fitting reliability of the current generator, while the k-space radius thresholding controls stage-wise measurement exposure, thereby avoiding uniform fitting throughout optimization.
+Theoretically, our analysis shows that, when early stages favor easy-to-fit measurements, CogGen yields a reduced local sufficient-iteration bound and a smaller cumulative noise-amplification bound, explaining the improved convergence behavior and reconstruction fidelity of CogGen within a finite iteration budget.
+Numerical experiments demonstrate that both CogGen instantiations, CogGen-DIP and CogGen-INR, achieve superior performance over prevailing CS-MRI reconstruction techniques, including unsupervised and supervised pipelines.